arlonproj/arlon/README.md

 ## Workspace repository
-As mentioned earlier, Arlon creates and maintains directory structures in a git repository to drive ArgoCD.
-The user is responsible for supplying the git repository (and base paths) hosting those structures.
+As mentioned earlier, Arlon creates and maintains directory structures in a git repository to drive ArgoCD *sync* operations.
+The user is responsible for supplying this *workspace repository* (and base paths) hosting those structures.
+Arlon relies on ArgoCD for repository registration, therefore the user should register the workspace registry in ArgoCD before referencing it from Arlon data types.

 # Concepts